 Just to demonstrate that chalk paint is a quick project – even when you’re busy – I started this one morning before work.
 That’s the great thing about chalk paint – it’s not drippy and is easy to clean up the brush with water on the fly.
 Besides, there is all the drying time between coats.
 Who wants to watch paint dry?

 Working six days a week, I don’t get huge chunks of time, so I knew this would be a perfect project.
 A coat here.
 A coat there.
 Eventually – done.
 So, check out your stash for paintable projects and get an easy makeover going!

 In case you are wondering, I am not compensated in any way

 for the products I am using on this post.

 I just thought you might be curious about the products I have used,

-so I added a link for you.
+so I added links for you.